Free shipping to the US on orders over $150

 1) Ingredients for the Water Roux

-Add Bread Flour and Hot Water in a bowl and mix well using a spatula.
-Cover it with plastic wrap and make sure it sticks to the surface of the Water Roux to avoid it from drying up.
-If making this recipe in the summer, keep the water roux in the refrigerator or leave it in a cool room for 12 hours if making it in the winter.
+Add bread flour and hot water to a bowl and mix well using a spatula.
+Cover it with plastic wrap and make sure it sticks to the surface of the water roux to avoid it from drying up.
+If making this recipe in the summer, keep the water roux in the refrigerator.
+In winter, leave it in a cool room for 12 hours.

 2) Ingredients for Making the Bread